Toothbrush Hygiene Myths: What Actually Works

 - Rinse after brushing to remove paste and debris, then shake off excess water.

-- Store upright with ventilation.
+- Store upright with airflow.
 Avoid closed, damp containers for daily storage.

 - Replace brush heads every 3 months (or sooner if bristles splay).